- J.J. Abrams

-What I admire about and why I enjoy returning to Abrams’ sequel is the momentum and its emotional immediacy within the plot, a characteristic that carries over to Abrams’ next big-screen effort, 2009’s Star Trek, also co-written by Kurtzman and Orci.
+What I admire about and why I enjoy returning to Abrams’ sequel is the momentum and emotional immediacy of the plot, a characteristic that carries over to Abrams’ next big-screen effort, 2009’s Star Trek, also co-written by Kurtzman and Orci.
 Both films—shining with lens flares and fluid camerawork by Dan Mindel—feature complicated plotlines with numerous ongoing strains.
 They’re exciting, they never slow, never too complicated, and yet they retain their characters’ emotional integrity and, more importantly, the audience’s involvement throughout.
 All eventually become attributes of Abrams’ best work yet, Super 8.
-Abrams may lack De Palma’s singular style that establishes the original as such a distinctive film, but he delivers an all-around solid effort here and in effect the most balanced entry of the series, from a consumer standpoint.
-Offering a natural transition from the first film, with Woo’s entry best dismissed from memory, Mission: Impossible III feels like it should have come sooner, but let’s just be grateful it came at all and rescued this franchise.
+Abrams may lack De Palma’s singular style that establishes the original as such a distinctive film, but he delivers an all-around solid effort here and, in effect, the most balanced entry of the series, from a consumer standpoint.
+Offering a natural transition from the first film, with Woo’s entry best dismissed from memory, Mission: Impossible III feels like it should have come sooner, but let’s just be grateful it came at all.